The Enigmatic Status of Kratom in Canada: Navigating the Leafy Labyrinth

 Yes, but only from vendors who sell it as a botanical or research material.
 Buying kratom labeled for human consumption is against Health Canada’s regulations.

-3. What are the risks of employing kratom?
+3. What are the risks of using kratom?

 Possible side effects include nausea, dizziness, constipation, and dependence.
 Since kratom is unregulated, there’s also a risk of contamination.